CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Method

-\textbf{Revisiting SAM.} SAM~\cite{kirillov2023segment} handles each image with three key modules: a heavyweight \textit{image encoder} (i.e., ViT~\cite{dosovitskiy2020image} as the backbone) that extracts image embeddings, a \textit{prompt encoder} that encodes the geometric prompts (e.g., points, a box, or a coarse mask) to generate prompt embeddings, and a lightweight \textit{mask decoder} that combines the two types of embeddings to predict segmentation masks.
+SAM~\cite{kirillov2023segment} handles each image with three key modules: a heavyweight \textit{image encoder} (i.e., ViT~\cite{dosovitskiy2020image} as the backbone) that extracts image embeddings, a \textit{prompt encoder} that encodes the geometric prompts (i.e., points, a box, or a coarse mask) to generate prompt embeddings, and a lightweight \textit{mask decoder} that combines the two types of embeddings to predict segmentation masks.
 The released SAM model is trained on a super large-scale SA-1B dataset, which consists of over 11 million images as well as 1.1 billion automatically generated masks.
 SAM has demonstrated remarkable zero-shot capability while dealing with various conventional natural images, as well as superb flexibility in accepting various geometric prompt inputs.
-On the other hand, it often struggles while facing unconventional images, such as challenging RGB domains of aerial, medical, and intricate structural images, as well as non-RGB domains of X-ray, SAR, and Sonar images, which are often sparse or out-of-distribution falling outside of SAM's training data.
+On the other hand, it often struggles while facing challenging downstream domains that are often sparse or falling outside of its training data distribution, such as RGB domains of aerial, medical, and intricate structural images, as well as non-RGB domains of X-ray, SAR, and Sonar images.
 More details about SAM are presented in~\cite{kirillov2023segment}.

-\textbf{Revisiting HQ-SAM.} HQ-SAM~\cite{ke2023segment} keeps the entire pre-trained SAM frozen and introduces a learnable \textit{HQ-Output Token}, which is concatenated with SAM's output tokens and prompt tokens to form the input to SAM's mask decoder.
-After forwarding through two decoder layers similarly as SAM's output token, the updated HQ-Output Token is used for generating dynamic weights for a newly introduced three-layer MLP.
-Simultaneously, SAM's mask decoder features are fused with the upsampled multi-scale features from its image encoder, leading to the \textit{HQ-feature}.
-Finally, the HQ-feature and the three-layer MLP are combined through point-wise product to generate the target mask.
-On the other hand, HQ-SAM tunes SAM's mask decoder only without adjusting its image encoder, leading to sub-optimal adaptation while handling various unconventional images that are sparse or out-of-distribution in SAM's training data.
-Please refer to \cite{ke2023segment} for more details.